PolicyEngine/policyengine-us/CONTRIBUTING.md

 When a Pull Request contains several disctincts changes, several paragraphs may be added to the Changelog.
 To be properly formatted in Markdown, these paragraphs must be separated by `<!-- -->`.

-## CodeSpaces for PolicyEngine

-1. If you haven't already, fork the **PolicyEngine/policyengine-us**(http://github.com/PolicyEngine/policyengine-us) repository to your personal account
-> Leave the **Copy the master branch only** box checked <br>

-2. From **GitHub Codespaces** (https://github.com/codespaces), click **New codespace**
-3. Select  **yourusername/policyengine-us** as the repository and all other defaults
-4. Create new codespace from blanck template
-5. In the terminal, type **conda create -n policyengine python=3.9 -y**
-6. In the terminal, type **conda init**
-7. Restart terminal (click the bin icon to delete the terminal, and start a new terminal from the menu on top)
-8. In the new terminal, type **conda activate policyengine**
-9. In the same terminal, type **make install**
-10. Check out the issue you want to work on
->If no issue, create one at github.com/policyengine/policyengine-us, or from the GitHub extension in Codespaces <br>
-11. After making any changes, run **make test** in the temrinal to test
->This sometimes fails with **[Makefile:9: test] Killed** after a while
->To run a specific test or folder of tests, run **policyengine-core test [path]**
->Optionally with **-v** to get verbose output (the computation tree)

-12. When returning to the Codespace:
-  1. Return to GitHub Codespaces
-  2. Open the codespace you previously made
-  3. Open terminal
-  4. Run **conda activate policyengine** in the temrinal
-    >> If this fails, it means your codespaces session has expired, you need to re-run step **5-7**